grnet/team-collaboration-toolkit/docs/nextcloud/nextcloud.rst

 * It executes the ``php occ upgrade`` command.
 This takes several minutes during which Nextcloud is out of service (it shows a related message to users).
-* It copies :file:`/tmp/nextcloud.old/translationfiles` to the correct location (this contains updated Greek translations).
 * It moves :file:`/tmp/nextcloud.cron` back to its correct location.

 You can upgrade Nextcloud by specifying the ``upgrade_nextcloud`` tag.